 For each year beginning in fiscal 1991, the Commonwealth CAFRs, from which certain information contained in this Information Statement has been derived, have been awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
 The Certificate of Achievement is the highest form of recognition for excellence in state and local government financial reporting.
-Fiscal 2013 marked the 23rd consecutive year that the Commonwealth has received this award.
+Fiscal 2012 marked the 22nd consecutive year that the Commonwealth has received this award.
+The fiscal year 2013 CAFR has been submitted to the GFOA for the award.